 The top management structure in the Public Service also includes some heads of department with special titles, such as the Superintendent of Public Health who is equivalent to a Director General.

-Officials in top management positions are appointed on the basis of three-year performance agreements.
+Officials in top management positions are appointed on the basis of four-year performance agreements, subject to a year probation.
 A performance agreement is a form of contract which spells out the responsibilities of the appointee and provides for the drawing up of annual performance targets.
-The performance of each official is assessed against his or her targets, and on this basis he or she is awarded a performance bonus ranging from 0 to 15 per cent of his or her base salary.
+The performance of each official is assessed against his or her targets, and on this basis he or she is awarded a bonus.

-Officials in top management positions have no guarantee of re-appointment when their three-year performance agreements expire.
-Positions which are filled on the basis of a call for applications, as is normally the case with respect to assistant directorships, directorships and positions of Director General, are usually re-advertised and the incumbent has to reapply for appointment.
+Officials in top management positions have no guarantee of re-appointment when their four-year performance agreements expire.
+Positions which are filled on the basis of a call for applications, as is normally the case with respect to assistant directorships, directorships and positions of Director General/Chief Information Officer, are usually re-advertised and the incumbent has to reapply for appointment.

-Incumbents who are not re-appointed do not lose their employment in the Public Service but revert to their previous appointment.
-However, an official who spends six years in a top management position retains the salary of his or her position (though not a performance bonus) if he or she is not reappointed.
-That official would then be assigned duties appropriate to his or her salary level.
+Incumbents who are not re-appointed do not lose their employment in the Public Service but revert to their previous appointment (substantive grade).
+They will then be assigned duties appropriate to his or her salary level.
 This system represents a compromise between two objectives: on the one hand, to avoid complacency in top management positions, and on the other to offer continuity to those who choose a career in the Public Service.